-- If you configure LACP for SMLT, you must configure the same LACP smlt-sys-id on both sides.
-After you configure the LACP system ID for SMLT, configure the same LACP smlt-sys-id on both aggregation switches to avoid loss of data.
+- If you configure LACP for SMLT, you must configure the same LACP smlt-sys-id on both sides. - After you configure the LACP system ID for SMLT, configure the same LACP smlt-sys-id on both aggregation switches to avoid loss of data.
 Avaya recommends that you configure the LACP smlt-sys-id to be the base MAC address of one of the aggregate switches, and that you include the MLT-ID.
-Configure the same system ID on both of the SMLT core aggregation switches. - If you use LACP in an SMLT square configuration, the LACP ports must have the same keys for that SMLT LAG; otherwise, the aggregation can fail if a switch fails. - If an SMLT aggregation switch has LACP enabled on some of its multilink trunks, do not change the LACP system priority. - After you configure SMLT links, Avaya recommends that you set the multicast packetspersecond value to 6000 pps. - Avaya recommends that you do not enable LACP on vISTs to avoid unnecessary processing.
-Use VLACP if an optical network between the SMLT core switches requires a failure detection mechanism.
+Configure the same system ID on both of the SMLT core aggregation switches. - If you use LACP in an SMLT square configuration, the LACP ports must have the same keys for that SMLT LAG; otherwise, the aggregation can fail if a switch fails. - If you need to modify the LACP configuration, for example, change the LACP key, on a square or full-mesh core network, you must perform the following tasks: - 1.
+Shutdown all LACP ports. - 2.
+Make the configuration change. - 3.
+Bring all LACP ports back up.